 Malic acid is used with success to alleviate the fatigue that accompanies both of these conditions.
 For this reason, malic acid potentiates the benefits of the magnesium and generally, people see the most improvements in these conditions with magnesium malate over other forms of magnesium!

-Threnoate allows magnesium to cross the blood brain barrier.
+Threonate allows magnesium to cross the blood brain barrier.
 The brain requires a lot of magnesium to function correctly.
-Taking magnesium Threonate allows the magnesium to go straight into brain tissue instead of being taken to other areas of the body.
+Taking magnesium L-threonate allows the magnesium to go straight into brain tissue instead of being taken to other areas of the body.

-Magnesium Threonate is the most beneficial type of magnesium for providing protection to the brain and correctly abnormal physiology.
+Magnesium Threonate is the most beneficial type of magnesium for providing protection to the brain and correct any abnormal physiology.
 It functions as a nootropic- a substance that enhances memory, learning and focus.
 There is there’s also evidence for its use in Parkinson’s, Alzheimer’s and concussions.
 We suspect as use begins to grow we will be seeing a lot more surface in these areas!

 What About Other Types of Magnesium?